petig1-prog/challenge/README.md

 Next, use `score_submission.py` to read your `dataset.parquet` (must match format: ticker, date, T, z, sigma).
 This will bin the values of $z$ in the range from -0.6 to 0.6, and compute the average variance per bin.
 It also computes the R² of your binned averages to the q-variance curve $\sigma^2(z) = \sigma_0^2 + (z-z_0)^2/2$.

 The threshold for the challenge is R² ≥ 0.995 with no more than three free parameters.
 The price-change distribution in $z$ should also be time-invariant, so the model should be independent of period length $T$.
-If your model doesn't tick all the boxes, please enter it anwyay because it may help rule out certain approaches or suggest ideas.
+If your model doesn't tick all the boxes, please enter it anwyay because it may qualify for an honourable mention.

 To make your entry official: